apeck14/xo-wrapper/README.md

 # xo-wrapper

-Zero-config ESLint + Prettier setup with XO defaults for JavaScript, TypeScript, and React projects.
+Zero-config ESLint + Prettier setup with curated plugins for JavaScript, TypeScript, and React projects.

 ## Features